Will Sorrell: Fun & Games

 Remember groaning every time the teacher announced another ‘wet day’ at school?
 Remember sitting on cars, buses, trains, dolefully doodling on window condensation?
 Wellies were a fixture, caked in mud.
 Mackintoshes forever drying on the backs of doors, sodden and streaked.
 We stomped in puddles, skidded in fields.
 And before the invention of the iPad as cure-all for parental woes, know what else we did?
 Played board games.

 Although it still rains with grim regularity in the UK, I’m delighted to note there have been several pleasant changes in our social landscape.
 For one, remarkable inventors such as William Sorrell, founder of Clarendon Games, are ensuring a redoubled interest in board games amongst adults.
 As a hobby, board games have enjoyed something of an unexpected revival.
-You’ll find at least a few boxes in most pubs these days, while nostalgic, or perhaps ironic, venues like Draughts in Hackney, which describes itself as a “board game café” have built an entire business around them.
+You’ll find at least a few boxes in most pubs these days, while nostalgic, or perhaps ironic, venues like Draughts in Hackney, which describes itself as a “brick-lined hangout in a railway arch offering beer, a huge library of board games & café bites” have built an entire business around them.

 A formidable chess-player, and clearly a man who has both imagination and ingenuity in spades, Will Sorrell is nonetheless charming in his modesty, “There’s no real formula,” he tells me of his process, “Every time I think there’s a formula when I try and come up with an idea it tends to be quite tired and a bit rubbish.
 Each game works differently, and I think what makes a good board game is what makes a good story or a good film, it’s the narrative.
 You want an interesting premise, some sort of struggle and then a satisfying resolution.”